whether-jacket/.github/profile/README.md

 This organization hosts a collection of sample weather app projects organized by year, each demonstrating the best development practices, patterns, and tools of that specific year for mobile platforms.

-### 🥅 Goal
+### 🥅 Goals
+* Keep up to date with modern mobile development practices.
+* Have reference applications for development. <br>

-Create a living timeline of modern mobile development practices through real, working apps.
-Each repository acts as a snapshot of how an experienced developer might build a small production-quality app during that year.
+Result: a timeline of mobile development practices, where each repository acts as a snapshot of how an experienced developer might build a small production-quality app during that year.

 ### 🌦 Why a Weather App?
 * Small enough to build repeatedly every year